 Virtual selling – in which sales teams discover, communicate with, and sell to customers and clients remotely – generates unique challenges to the art of the sale.
 However, if practiced well, selling virtually can offer businesses and buyers alike a more time-efficient sales experience – not to mention cutting down the costs of in-person sales operations.

-In this article, we’ll take a look at 3 obstacles to virtual sales and spell out the virtual selling best practices that can help you leverage the virtual environment to your advantage and master the remote sale.
+In this article, we’ll examine three obstacles to virtual sales and outline the best virtual selling tips to help you leverage the virtual environment to your advantage and master remote sales enablement.

 3 obstacles to remote selling (and how to overcome them)